-Horoscope: August 6 to 12, 2018
+Horoscope: October 8 to 14, 2018

 Astrologer Pam Younghans writes this weekly astrological journal based on planetary influences, and offers perspectives and insights to assist you in making the best use of current energies.
 This column is not intended as prediction.
 Your own experience will be more specifically defined by transits to your personal chart.

 All times listed are Pacific Daylight Time.
 For Greenwich Mean Time, add 7 hours.

 TUE: Mercury sesquiquadrate Neptune, Mercury quincunx Chiron, Mercury enters Scorpio